 - QA testing.

-Overall, the team of 7 people will work on your food delivery app.
+Overall, a team of seven people will work on your food delivery app.
 Here is the timeline with prices:

 According to similar projects we have made, the estimated cost of a delivery app is from $80,000 to $100,000 for a full cycle of development, including UI/UX design, creating iOS and Android versions, and QA testing.